Second Year PCT Programme (for Teachers who Teach 0-3 Year Students)

 Session 4: The Importance of Oral Language, Sensory Experiences, Play and the Foundation Skills that Lead to the Development of Reading and Writing

-Today’s session highlights how the connection between oral language, sensory experiences, play and the foundation skills contribute to reading and writing development.
+Highlight how oral language, sensory experiences, play and the foundation skills are fundamental to the development of reading and writing in young children;

 Presented by Jo Williams